 * Viruses abound in the air we breathe.
 There are over 200 varieties of virus that can cause a cold or flu. * In many cases, a cold or flu is a signal from the body to let us know we need rest.
 Have you ever noticed that you tend to get a cold during or at the end of a stressful period?
-If we take heed of this eloquent request for a couple of days in bed, the cold will resolve itself easily and quickly, and resources of both mind and body will have time to recuperate.
-Unfortunately, most of us battle on with an arsenal of nasal sprays, decongestants, cough syrups and pills, refusing to take so much as an afternoon off.
+If we take heed of this eloquent request for a couple of days in bed, the cold is more likely to resolve itself easily and quickly.
+Unfortunately, many people battle on with an arsenal of nasal sprays, decongestants, cough syrups and pills, refusing to take so much as an afternoon off.
 Even with the best intentions, there are a few malevolent viruses to which even the healthiest person will succumb. * Cold and flu season is often in the middle of winter.
 It’s due to the change of seasons when the weather is unpredictable that you are more likely to catch a cold.

 What To Do

-- Fasting, or eating very little during any short-term illness, is old wisdom and still valid.
-If we took our cue from the animal kingdom we would fast through the days of fever and flu, but, we’ve lost this intuitive response to illness.
+- Fasting, or eating very little during any short-term illness is old wisdom and is still valid.
+If we took our cue from the animal kingdom we would fast through the days of fever and flu.
+Sadly we’ve lost this intuitive response to illness.
 Appetite will return as soon as your body is ready to digest more solid sustenance.
 However, it is important to consume plenty of fluids.

-- ‘If you have a cold build a fire in your stomach', is a wise Chinese saying.
-Ginger, chilli, garlic and horseradish are all traditional ‘warming’ remedies which will speed you through a cold or flu.
+- ‘If you have a cold build a fire in your stomach’ is a wise Chinese saying.
+Ginger, cinnamon, chilli, garlic and horseradish are all traditional ‘warming’ remedies, which will speed you through a cold or flu.

-- Drink copious quantities of fluid... about three litres daily.
-Fluids, especially if they’re hot and clear, help to mobilise the lymphatic system which carries white blood cells, and to thin out mucus, whichtends to become infected if it thickens up.
+- Drink copious quantities of fluid, which means about 3 litres daily.
+Fluids, especially if they’re hot and clear, help to mobilise the lymphatic system, which carries white blood cells, and to thin out mucus, which tends to become infected if it thickens up.

 - Nasturtiums are very good for coughs.
 If you have nasturtiums growing in your garden, gather the leaves and a few flowers and add to a salad.

 - Avoid alcohol.
 Alcohol swells the mucous lining of the nasal passages and bronchial tissue, exacerbating inflammation.

-- Milk and milk products, especially milk and yellow cheese, usually increase mucus during a cold, so avoid them during this time.
+- Milk and milk products, especially milk and yellow cheese, may increase mucus during a cold, so avoid them during this time.

 - Vitamin C not only reduces the signs and symptoms of the common cold, but helps you to avoid them in the first place.
-Take 1 gram of vitamin C every two waking hours.
-If you develop flatulence or diarrhoea (the signs of overdoing vitamin C), reduce the dose to 250-500 mg two-hourly.
+Take 500 mg to 1 gram of vitamin C every couple of waking hours.
+If you develop flatulence or diarrhoea (the signs of overdoing vitamin C), reduce the dose accordingly.

-- Cod liver oil contains vitamin A and Vitamin D, another important vitamin for the immune system; take one or two cod liver oil capsules daily throughout the flu season.
+- Cod liver oil contains vitamin A and Vitamin D, another important vitamin for the immune system; take one or two cod liver oil capsules daily as a preventative before the change of season.

 - Zinc and vitamin C lozenges soothe an inflamed throat, and boost immunity.

-- The homoeopathic remedy Allium cepa is very good for colds where there is a lot of clear, runny mucus.
+- The homoeopathic remedy Allium cepa is very good for colds where there is clear, runny mucus.

-- A sauna or steam bath also increases body temperature, thus invigorating the immune cells, but again is recommended only for the very early or fading stages of a cold, as it can be very draining.
-A few drops of eucalyptus oil in the steam bath, or thrown with some water on the hot sauna rocks will help clear nose and throat, and bring healing to the lungs.
+- A sauna or steam bath increases body temperature, thus invigorating the immune cells, but again is recommended only for the very early or fading stages of a cold as it can be very draining for your body.
+A few drops of eucalyptus oil in the steam bath or thrown with some water on the hot sauna rocks will help clear nose and throat, and bring healing to the lungs.
 Have a sauna only if your body craves the heat, otherwise it will sap your strength.
 Wrap up warmly afterwards and hop straight into bed.

 - Vicks Vaporub is a decongestant that holds a place of honour in most Australian cupboards, as it makes an excellent inhalation base.
 Place a blob of it in a basin of boiling hot water, inhale the vapours deeply and feel how much more easily you can breathe.
 Rub Vicks on your chest, back, under your nose and even the soles of the feet before bed.

-- Strangely, a hot foot bath will take congestion away from the head.
-Dissolve two teaspoons of hot mustard or chilli powder in a little water, then add to a bucket or basin of tolerably hot water.
+- A hot foot bath takes congestion away from the head.
+Truly.
+Dissolve 2 teaspoons of hot mustard or chilli powder in a little water, then add to a bucket or basin of tolerably hot water.
 Soak your feet in this for about 15 minutes, rinse well, put some woolly socks on, then go back to bed.

-- Inverted postures, to which the yogis are so partial, improve immunity... probably by stimulating the thymus gland (located in the chest) and the lymphatic system.
-‘Inverted’ means a position where the legs are higher than the heart... a very restorative posture.
+- Inverted postures, to which the yogis are so partial, improve immunity probably by stimulating the thymus gland (located in the chest) and the lymphatic system.
+‘Inverted’ means a position where the legs are higher than the heart and is a very restorative posture.
 If you are in the throes of a cold, the only inverted posture you are likely to cope with is lying with your legs up the wall.
 To boost your immunity against colds and flu, practise the inverted postures regularly.

-- An old Chinese proverb tells of colds that enter the body at the back of the neck, via the wind.
-Good advice: wear a scarf in cold or windy weather.
+- Another old Chinese proverb tells of colds that enter the body at the back of the neck, via the wind.
+Good advice – wear a scarf in cold or windy weather.

 - The fastest way to turn a ‘good’ cold into a ‘bad’ one is to refuse to rest.
 Learn to accept that a cold is your body’s way of telling you to slow down and rest in bed.
 Give yourself time to regenerate and contemplate.
 If you cannot completely surrender to the cold because of unavoidable responsibilities, then try to minimise your workload and ask for support.